weimingtom/krkrsdl3-no-vcpkg/README.md

 * Open ./android (or ./android-project) with Android Studio, build apk and install
 * (You should put data.xp3 into **SUBFOLDER** of the search path, not the top of search path)

-## Build for Linux, for Xubuntu 20.04 64bit virtualbox
+## Build for Linux, for Xubuntu 20.04 64bit in VirtualBox 7.2.8
 * (Below the apt packages before libfreetype-dev are from https://wiki.libsdl.org/SDL3/README-linux)
 * sudo apt install gcc g++ gedit git lftp make
 * sudo apt install libx11-dev libxext-dev libxrandr-dev libxcursor-dev libxfixes-dev libxi-dev libxss-dev libxkbcommon-dev